Hybrid closed-loop outpatient trial

-The young people’s team is being led by Princess Margaret Hospital’s Professor Tim Jones, co-director of the Children’s Diabetes Centre, while Associate Professor David O’Neal, from Melbourne’s St Vincent’s Hospital, heads up the adult trial.
+The young people’s team is led by Perth Children's Hospital’s Professor Tim Jones, co-director of the Children’s Diabetes Centre, while Associate Professor David O’Neal, from Melbourne’s St Vincent’s Hospital, heads up the adult trial.

-Professor Jones said researchers wanted to understand how hybrid closed-loop systems affected the quality of life of Type 1 diabetics, in addition to its potential savings to the healthcare system.
+Professor Jones said researchers wanted to understand how hybrid closed-loop systems affected the quality of life for young people living with Type 1 Diabetes, in addition to its potential savings to the healthcare system.